Bagby Hot Springs

 Bagby Overview:

-The lower bathhouse contains three log tubs and one 6 ft. round tub in a community setting.
-The upper bathhouse contains one 6 ft. round tub on an open deck.
+The lower bathhouse contains three log tubs and one 6-ft. round tub in a community setting.
+The upper bathhouse contains one 6-ft. round tub on an open deck.
 Please empty your tub and fill it half full so that the water will cool for the next bather.
-Bathhouse #2 is CLOSED for safety due to severe deterioration and rot.

 Winter Use:

-The Bagby Day Use area normally remains open as long as the site is accessible to hosts and managers.
-Once roads become impassible, the site is no longer maintained.
-The Bagby Campground officially closes after Labor Day and no services or monitoring for hazards occur until Spring- usually early April.
+The Bagby Day Use Area and Campground normally remains open as long as the site is accessible to hosts and managers.
+Once roads become impassible, the site is no longer maintained until spring (usually April).

 At a Glance